Netcracker/qubership-opensearch/documentation/installation-guide/README.md

         - pv-opensearch-master-3
 ```

-Persistent Volumes should be created on corresponding Kubernetes nodes and should be in the `Available` state.
+Persistent Volumes should be created on the corresponding Kubernetes nodes and should be in the `Available` state.

-Set appropriate UID and GID on hostPath directories and rule for SELinux:
+Set the appropriate UID and GID on hostPath directories and rule for SELinux:

 ```
 chown -R 1000:1000 /mnt/data/<pv-name>
 ```

-You also need to specify node names via `opensearch.master.persistence.nodes`, `opensearch.arbiter.persistence.nodes` or `opensearch.data.persistence.nodes` parameter in the same order in which the Persistent Volumes are specified so that OpenSearch pods are assigned to these nodes.
+You also need to specify node names through `opensearch.master.persistence.nodes`, `opensearch.arbiter.persistence.nodes`, or `opensearch.data.persistence.nodes` parameter in the same order in which the Persistent Volumes are specified so that OpenSearch pods are assigned to these nodes.

 According to the specified parameters, the `Pod Scheduler` distributes pods to the necessary Kubernetes nodes.
 For more information, refer to [Pod Scheduler](#pod-scheduler) section.